-- We advise you to exercise normal safety precautions in the ROK.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in South Korea (the Republic of Korea).
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources for changes to local conditions.

-- You should avoid all protests and demonstrations as they may turn violent.
+- Regular large-scale public gatherings and demonstrations occur.
+Avoid protests and demonstrations as they may turn violent.
+See

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of the ROK for the most up to date information.
+Contact the nearest Embassy or Consulate of the Republic of Korea for up-to-date information.

-Foreign nationals are finger-printed on arrival in the ROK.
+Foreign nationals are finger-printed on arrival in South Korea.

 Safety and security